anthonydavis33/TechartPortfolio/public/kb/unreal/RenderDependancyGraph/01-FXSystemPreRender.md

 NDIs feed external data *into* Niagara simulations — skeletal mesh surfaces, audio spectrum data, collision scene queries, render target reads, etc. They tick as part of this stage and can be a hidden cost.
 A GPU simulation reading a skeletal mesh NDI at 10,000 particles is doing significant work here.

 ### Simulation Stages
 A Niagara feature allowing custom compute shader passes to run *within* the GPU simulation loop (e.g. fluid simulation, neighbor searches, custom force fields).
 Each stage adds a compute dispatch.
-These show up in the GPU Visualizer under Niagara compute work.
+These appear in Unreal Insights under the GPU track as Niagara compute workloads.

+> **⚠️ Simulation Stages have per-dispatch cost regardless of particle count.** An emitter with 10 particles and 3 Simulation Stages still dispatches 3 compute passes per frame.
+Don't add Simulation Stages to effects that don't genuinely need them.

+---

+## 📋 Reader Notes

+> **Engine Version:** This document targets **UE5.1+**.
+Niagara is treated as the primary FX system throughout.
+Cascade is considered legacy — if your project still uses Cascade emitters, `stat FX` will surface them, but most of the threading and buffer concepts here do not apply to them.

+> **Audience:** This doc assumes familiarity with Unreal's render thread / game thread split and basic Niagara authoring.
+If the threading model section feels unfamiliar, read the Unreal Engine Parallel Rendering Overview documentation first.

+> **Platform Variance:** Async compute scheduling behaves differently across platforms.
+On PC (DX12/Vulkan), overlap is driver and hardware dependent.
+On console, async compute queues are more predictable and this stage is often where the most platform-specific tuning happens.
+PC profiling results may not translate directly to console budgets.

+> **Threshold Calibration:** The `> 1ms` flag in Red Flags assumes a **60fps frame budget (~16.6ms total)**.
+Adjust thresholds for your target framerate and platform.

+> **CVar Stability:** Console variable names can change between minor engine versions.
+Always verify current names in the editor's CVar browser (open console with `~`, type the prefix) or in engine source before using them in automation or config files.

 ---